open-contracting-extensions/public-private-partnerships/docs/extensions/milestones.md

 * **preProcurement** - for events such as the preparation of key studies
 * **engagement** for events such as public hearings or consultations
 * **approval** for events such as project sign-off
-* **assessment** for events such as the meeting of a commmittee to review proposals, or the dates associated with a multi-step award process
+* **assessment** for events such as the meeting of a committee to review proposals, or the dates associated with a multi-step award process
-* **delivery** for events such as the predicated date for works to start, or to be finalised
+* **delivery** for events such as the predicated date for works to start, or to be finalized
 * **reporting** for events such as the deadline for performance reports
 * **financial** for events such as planned payments, or equity transfers